kosua20/Rendu/README.md

 On a more down-to-earth level, some engineering tasks could also help improve the engine.

-- Cleanup the way materials are handled right now.
 - Add a specialized SceneApp, abstract frustum culling with draw lists?